Moving Forward With Zero Tolerance

 PREA Compliance Audits

 Per PREA Standards §115.393 – 405, the NRVJDH was audited, for the second time, in July 2017.
 The NRVJDH is fully PREA compliant, making it the first juvenile facility in Virginia to be re-certified.
-The audit report can be viewed by clicking the green button below.
+The audit report can be viewed by clicking the link button below.

 Zero-Tolerance for Sexual Abuse or Sexual Harassment 115.311